grpc/proposal/L46-core-tls-credential-API.md

   // @param identity_cert_name the name of identity key-certificate pairs being set. void set_identity_cert_name(const std::string& identity_cert_name);

+  // WARNING: EXPERT USE ONLY.
+MISUSE CAN LEAD TO SIGNIFICANT SECURITY DEGRADATION.
+  //
   // Sets the TLS session key logging file path.
 If not set, TLS
   // session key logging is disabled.
 Note that this should be used only for
   // debugging purposes.
 It should never be used in a production environment
-  // due to security concerns.
+  // due to security concerns - anyone who can obtain the (logged) session key
+  // can decrypt all traffic on a connection.
   //
   // @param tls_session_key_log_file_path: Path where TLS session keys should
   // be logged.
   void set_tls_session_key_log_file_path(